 National Level meetings are more expensive than standard club meetings.
-The National Championship itself will cost you $75-$100 to enter (per class that you want to ride in).
 If you're riding both 20 inch and Cruiser classes (see bike explanation below) then you'll have to pay two entries fees, one for each class you run.

-The New Zealand National Championships are a one-event deal - it's held over Easter Weekend every year.
+The New Zealand National Championships are a one-event deal - it's held over 2 days.
 There's no National Championship series or anything, it's all down to one meeting - down to one final even (more on that, in another article, soon).

 OK, so that's the different race meetings out of the way, what ones can I race at?

-To race at a club meeting (level 1 above) you don't need anything special, just a bike and some safety gear.
-You can join a club and race regularly, or you can turn up, pay a small fee, and race casually if you like.
-Clubs are easy going, and if they aren't, they should be.
+To race at a club meeting (level 1 above) you can generally get 3 club nights free then you need to become a member of BMXNZ and the Waitakere BMX Club.
+Beyond that, you don't need anything special, just a bike and some safety gear.
+Clubs are easy-going, and if they aren't, they should be.
 It's all about rider enjoyment at the club level.

-To race at levels 2 and 3 (as described above) you'll need a BMXNZ licence to race.
+To race at levels 2 and 3 (as described above) you'll need a Sprocket or Challenge BMXNZ licence to race.
 So let's move onto that....